-But then life happened and circumstances beyond my control broke my heart.
+Then life happened and circumstances beyond my control broke my heart.
 I felt like the worst mother of all.
 Failure identified me.
-Guilt, shame, doubt and fear overwhelmed me.
+Guilt, shame, doubt, and fear overwhelmed me.
 I failed at the highest calling I thought I had: motherhood.
 My self-righteous pride was shattered when my mothering did not bring the results I expected.
 I had been trying to be the best me that I could, fully expecting that I could glorify God by trying hard.

-This journey of learning how to offer life-giving words rather than life taking words is hard and sometimes excruciatingly painful.
-Learning to put God’s glory and purposes above my own and trusting that the Lord is doing things behind the scenes that are invisible to me wearied my brain as I learned a new way of thinking.
-But along the way, God has given me grace upon grace and opened my eyes and heart to the power of humbling myself before Him, surrendering to the call to die to self, so that through Him resurrection life comes.
+This journey of learning how to offer life-giving words rather than life-taking words is hard and sometimes excruciatingly painful.
+Learning to put God’s glory and purposes above my own and trusting that the Lord is doing things behind the scenes that are invisible to me, wearied my brain as I learned a new way of thinking.
+Along the way, God has given me grace upon grace and opened my eyes and heart to the power of humbling myself before Him, surrendering to the call to die to self, so that through Him resurrection life comes.

 Oh friends, I so much want each of you to experience the freedom that comes from surrendering to God’s way of responding to hard relationships.
 I have shed many tears, so that might not sound like fun, and frankly, it isn’t.
 But the angst is gone because I am not striving to promote my own agenda.
 Instead, I am enjoying more and more freedom, because my confidence is in God’s ability to achieve His agenda.
 That’s grace upon grace.

 Oh Lord, I know that this is not an easy message, but humbling myself before You has freed me from having to protect myself in difficult relationships.
 I know You are my shield, refuge, and rescue.
 I pray each person reading this message will hear the help and hope in Today’s Treasure verse.